Ganesh23013987/serversideprocessing/README.md

 ## Result:
-Then, the program is successfully executed.
+The website created and then program is successfully executed.